-UserSpace information including running apps and their published ports can be queried via REST-API userspace endpoint, (Section 7.3.3.3).
+UserSpace information including running apps and their published ports can be queried via REST-API userspace endpoint, (Section 7.3.3.3) or viewed in the Web GUI (Section 7.1) in the menu under UserSpace.

 All ports that are published to the host are listed with their protocol (UDP or TCP).
 To explicitly specify a protocol (e.g. http or https) for app ports use container labels: